 Depending on any particular one in which you are living, studies have always created strata of social classes.
 At the top will always be affluent and at the bottom is the poor or low-income earners.
 In the Philippines, the real property business is always profiteering and it so happens that this part of the world is among the leading real estate businesses.

 Urbanization of most neighborhoods is on the rise, thanks to many high-ended homes which property developers have continued to build.
 In this post, we take a look at some popular house designs in the Philippines.
 This is partly to help property buyers know exactly what the house they want to buy looks like and also to help housing facilities developers know what is most preferred to tap into that market niche.

 Also called the terraced house, this type of housing design is phenomenal in many parts of the Philippines thanks to the fact that a majority of those want to start a life that is affordable before buying or renting larger property.
 In some quarters, this housing design is referred to as apartments given the usual row-like design which you will always come across it in any part of the world.

 It is arguably one of the oldest housing unit designs in the Philippines and its economical nature is usually attributed to the small space its construction requires.
 It is therefore the most popular among those looking for property to rent.

 Photo credit: aparchitects.biz

-Dating back to the late years of 1960s, the name of this housing design was coined from the way it was built using natural design elements which at the end of the day would be a depiction of lines and silhouettes.
-In recent years and especially in Philippines, minimalist housing units have become even more popular.
-Its fusion with traditional designs is what perhaps gives it’s a huge preference in areas in Manila.
+Dating back to the late years of the 1960s, the name of this housing design was coined from the way it was built using natural design elements which at the end of the day would be a depiction of lines and silhouettes.
+In recent years and especially in the Philippines, minimalist housing units have become even more popular.
+Its fusion with traditional designs is what perhaps gives it a huge preference in areas in Manila.